nilsanderselde/funetik-ingglish/readme.md

 Sorts words_to_sort.txt using the first character in each line according to the fonetik alphabet.
 Outputs to out.txt.

-### runestats.exe (compiled from runestats.go)
+### runestats.exe

+Compiled from runestats.go.
 Counts all occurrences of letters in the fonetik alphabet in words_for_runestats.txt.
 Also counts word-initial occurrences.
 Outputs to console.

 ### ingfon.klc